h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_kmeans.rst

             sparkDF = hc.asSparkFrame(frame)
             [trainingDF, testingDF] = sparkDF.randomSplit([0.8, 0.2])

         Train the model.
-You can configure all the available KMeans arguments using provided setters or constructor parameters, such as the label column.
+You can configure all the available KMeans arguments using provided setters or constructor parameters.

         .. code:: python